Glossary

 -

-The Executive Board is the highest executive body of the International Monetary Fund (IMF).
+The Executive Board is the most important executive body of the International Monetary Fund (IMF).
 It has 24 members.
 Switzerland is part of a voting group (constituency) whose other members are Azerbaijan, Kazakhstan, the Kyrgyz Republic, Poland, Serbia, Tajikistan, Turkmenistan and Uzbekistan.
 Switzerland and Poland alternate in appointing the executive director, for two years each time, who represents the group on the Executive Board.
 Switzerland's executive director is appointed by the Federal Department of Finance and the SNB on an alternating basis.

 - Exemption threshold